seacode/gmacs/docs/bbrkc_2017/bbrkc.md

 \end{itemize}

-The aim when developing this model was to provide a fit to the data that best matched the 2017 BBRKC stock assessment model.
+The aim when developing this model was to provide a fit to the data that closely matched the 2016/17 BBRKC stock assessment model using the configuration options presently available in GMACS.
 A detailed description of the Gmacs model and its implementation is presented in Appendix A.

 ## Model Selection and Evaluation